 Well, Gina and Jay did not really make comment why they wrote such harsh obituary for their biological mother in Redwood Falls Gazette, but it is obvious that they have never pardoned their mother for abandoning them.

 Even though such words are rare but not uncommon, there are previous incidents where children used harsh words as an obituary for the cruelty, the parents showed to them.
+If you want to take a look at some of these, you may want to do an obituary search into the archives if you are looking to find the records for any particular person that is no longer with us.
 For example, Marianne Therese Johnson-Reddick’s daughter outlined the death notice of her mother in the following words,

 “She is survived by her 6 of 8 children whom she spent her lifetime torturing in every way possible … Everyone she met, adult or child was tortured by her cruelty and exposure to violence, criminal activity, vulgarity, and hatred of the gentle or kind human spirit.”